dtudk/pythonsupport-page/docs/uninstall/macos/conda.rst

 * You have issues with packages.

-* You already have the Anaconda distribution installed, but need to switch to Miniconda.
+* You already have the Anaconda distribution installed, but need to switch to Miniforge.

+* You already have the Miniconda distribution installed, but need to switch to Miniforge.

 * If you have installed Miniconda through Homebrew, run the following command line in the terminal: